Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Optimum/10 - Website.md

 This is strange - I guess they took a while to come through.
 But it means we did have code execution when we tried earlier - just no shell.

-After a wait, the one exploit also eventually executed, requesting the `nc.exe` file:
+After a wait, the `39161.py` exploit also eventually executed, requesting the `nc.exe` file:

 ![[Pasted image 20210613115437.png]]

 I'd already moved onto the next exploit when I noticed this, but I would eventually [[15 - Shell as kostas#Getting a Better Shell|fix it]] in the final stage of priv esc.

-But I'd already moved on at this point.
-I should have been a little more patient and then I may have been able to debug that I needed to host netcat, but the final exploit was much easier to read and understand anyway.
+I should have been a little more patient and then I may have been able to debug that I needed to host `nc.exe`, but the next exploit I tried was much easier to read and understand anyway.

 ### Working HFS Exploit